We believe in the importance of an education that engages with the head, the heart and the hand.

-Children in Nursery, Foundation and Reception classes follow a learning programme based on the Government’s Framework for the Early Years Foundation Stage 2012.
+Children in Nursery and Reception classes follow a learning programme based on the Government’s Framework for the Early Years Foundation Stage 2012.
 They are given experiences and learning opportunities which develop their skills and concepts in seven areas.

 The three prime areas are: